abhi041540/StrategicChess/README.md

-# ♟️ ChessMasterEngine — Pure Java Chess Logic
+# ♟️ ChessMasterEngine(StrategicChess) — Pure Java Chess Logic

 **ChessMasterEngine** is a handcrafted chess engine built entirely in Java, featuring a clean user interface and fully custom game logic.
 From move validation to winner detection, every aspect is coded from scratch — no external libraries used.